All Use Cases

 Can I update my restaurant menu QR code after printing?

-Yes, with a dynamic QR code (Pro or Business plan).
+Yes, with a dynamic QR code (any paid plan, each with a 7-day free trial — your card isn't charged until the trial ends).
 You can change the destination URL anytime from your dashboard.
 The printed QR code stays the same — customers scan it and get redirected to whatever URL you've set.
+See current pricing at honestqr.net/#pricing.

 What size should I print my restaurant QR code?